 Would you like to be happier?
-Well, according to a recent article in the Wall Street Journal, a greater sense of happiness is well within your reach!
+Well, according to an article in the Wall Street Journal, a greater sense of happiness is well within your reach!

 Researchers have found that minor changes in behavior can make people happier.
 You simply need to do the following:

 - Talk to strangers – I’m an introvert, so this sounds a little frightening to me.
 But researchers have found that talking to strangers (like a fellow commuter, or the barista who serves you coffee at Starbucks) is uplifting and gives people a sense of well-being.

 - Become a matchmaker – No, I’m not kidding.
 Researchers have found that acting as a matchmaker for your friends can increase your feelings of happiness.
 And the more unlikely the match, the happier you will feel!
 So get busy trying to fix up your difficult, single friend!